cashapp/misk-web/HOWTO.md

 ## Developing your Tab

 1. Follow the steps above to build all local tabs and start your service.
-1. Run the following commands to spin up a Webpack-Dev-Server in Docker instance to serve live edits to your service.
+1. Run the following commands to spin up a Webpack-Dev-Server to serve live edits to your service.
    - CLI: (from each tab directory in separate terminal windows) `$ miskweb start`
-   - OR Gradle: (from your project root directory) `$ ./gradlew web -Pcmd='-d' -Ptabs='tabs/trexfoodlog,tabs/healthcheck'`.
-This will start separate docker containers with webpack-dev-servers for each of the tabs you pass in to `tabs`.
 1. This will start webpack-dev-servers for each of your tabs.
 1. Your service will now automatically route traffic (when in development mode) to the dev servers and you should see any changes you make appearing live.
 1. Restart your service after your webpack-dev-servers are running to take effect.